lwesterl/PhysicsEngine/test/Readme.md

 --------|-------------
-make                | compile all objects and tests make clean          | remove all objects and tests make clean-objects  | remove all object
+make                | compile all objects and tests make clean          | remove all objects and tests make clean-objects  | remove all objects libphysengine.so    | create dynamic library

+Note: objects are created to src and utils folders
 ## Test
 ### Run all tests
 ```